 In California, there is a 2-year statute of limitations for personal injury lawsuits.
 This limit allows the parties to adequately gather evidence and prepare their cases.
 The plaintiff can ensure that the evidence he collects does not become corrupted or lost over time, for instance.
 Further, the memories of witnesses will be sharper and less foggy.
 The further back an accident happened, the more likely it is that key witnesses will forget important details or not be able to perfectly recall what happened.

-Learn more about your legal options (888) 649-7166 with a representative now.
+Learn more about your legal options (855) 339-8879 with a representative now.

+If you do not file a lawsuit within this two-year limit, you will be barred from pursuing compensation and will not be able to take legal action.
+It is important that you pay careful attention to the dates involved with your claim so you do not potentially miss out on your chance at compensation.
 There are a few scenarios in which the statute f limitations can be extended, however.
 The most common features underage plaintiffs.
 Since minors cannot sue, they would need a guardian to take the legal reigns for them.
 If they do not wish to sue, though, they can wait until they turn 18 years old; the statute of limitations would begin from the day they turn legal age.

 In other cases, plaintiffs are left so severely wounded that they are unable to sue.
 They may have cognitive issues, be left in a coma, or have an anxious or mental breakdown.
 This can compromise the way they think and live life.
 Therefore, the statute of limitations would be suspended until life returns to normal or health, whether physical or mental, picks back up.

 Further, the defendant must be present in California if you intend to sue him.
 If he leaves the state to go on vacation or to move elsewhere, the statute of limitations would be suspended until he returns.
 This could take any number of months, but you would not be disbarred from your rightful pursuit of legal action if you cannot actually sue the responsible party.

 Over $500 Million Recovered